Marrakech: Enchanted Markets & Tagine Cooking

 Conclusion

-The cleanliness of the streets, the kindness of the people and safety of the neighbourhoods definitely improved my perception of China.
-If you ever have the chance to have a long layover in Beijing, jump on the opportunity to explore the beauties of the city’s ancient past.
-I know I will come back.
-Hopefully for longer than a layover.
+The cleanliness of the streets, the kindness of the people, and the safety of the neighborhoods certainly enhanced my perception of China.
+If you ever have the opportunity for a long layover in Beijing, seize the chance to explore the city’s rich historical treasures.
+I know I will return, hopefully for a longer stay than just a layover.

 IMG_1567